Alexa Grasso: UFC Women's Flyweight Champion

 Grasso faced Valentina Shevchenko on March 4, 2023, for the UFC Women's Flyweight Championship at UFC 285.
 Despite being a heavy underdog, she won the bout and earned the title via a face crank in the fourth round.
-This made her the first Mexican UFC women’s champion.
+This made her the first Mexican UFC women's champion.
 The win earned Grasso her first Performance of the Night bonus award.

 Grasso made her first title defense in a rematch against Valentina Shevchenko on 16 September 2023, at UFC Fight Night 227.
 The match ended in a split draw.

 On February 9, 2024, it was announced that Grasso and Shevchenko would be the coaches for The Ultimate Fighter 32 on ESPN+, which would feature contestants from the middleweight and featherweight divisions.
 Grasso faced Shevchenko for the third time on September 14, 2024 at UFC 306.
 Despite near submission attempts, she was dominated on the ground for nearly 15 minutes and lost the championship by unanimous decision.

 Post-championship career

 In her first non-title bout since 2022, Grasso made her return to action at UFC 315 in Montreal, Quebec, Canada on May 10, 2025 where she faced Natália Silva.
 She lost the fight by unanimous decision.

+Grasso was scheduled to face former two-time UFC Women's Strawweight Champion Rose Namajunas on January 24, 2026 at UFC 324.
+However, Grasso pulled out on December 3 due to injury and was replaced by Natália Silva.

+Grasso faced Maycee Barber in a rematch on March 28, 2026, at UFC Fight Night 271.
+She won the fight via knockout in the first round.
+This fight earned her a $100,000 Performance of the Night award.
+Grasso, who previously had suffered two consecutive defeats, was praised for her performance, with her knockout being called one of the greatest in the sport's history by UFC president Dana White.

+Grasso faced Manon Fiorot in a title eliminator on September 12, 2026 at UFC Fight Night 288.
+She won the fight by unanimous decision.